Powerlearnproject/se-day1-assignment-daretechie/README.md

 **Answer:**
 Waterfall is an approach where a phase of a project is completed before the next begins.
 E.g Construction like building of bridge, developing of hardware products
-Agile is an approach where the project is an iterative and flexible
+Agile is an approach where the project is an iterative and flexible.
+E.g. Software development.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+**Answer:**
+*Software Developer:* They handle writing of code for software *Quality Assurance Eng.:* They handle software testing to meet standard.
+*Project Manager:* They plan, execute and deliver the software

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.